CubeWhyMC/LiquidLunar/README.md

 > We use Mixin to modify the game, which does not violate the [Minecraft Eula](https://www.minecraft.net/zh-hans/eula)

-LiquidLunar is a open source Minecraft 1.8.9 PvP client
+LiquidLunar is a open source Minecraft Forge 1.8.9&1.12.2 PvP client `1.12.2Version it has been shelved,`

 This project didn't use any codes from [LunarClient](https://lunarclient.com)